-Boolean satisfiability (SAT) is a pivotal problem in Computer Science and has numerous applications in Design Automation that range from microprocessor verification [25] to FPGA layout [19].
-A one-milliondollar prize is offered by the Clay Institute for Mathematical Sciences for a complete polynomial-time SAT solver or a proof that such an algorithm does not exist (the P-vs-NP problem).
-Neither is likely to be found.
-Nevertheless, industrial applications motivate intensive research in SAT algorithms that quickly solve real-life instances.
-The fundamental framework for state-of-the-art SAT algorithms was laid out in the 1960s, but a number of recent improvements in algorithms and implementation techniques [23, 6] have led to performance breakthroughs.
-Most DIMACS challenge benchmarks [10] from the early 1990s are now solved in seconds on commodity PCs.
-Recently posted SAT benchmarks [25] take somewhat longer to solve (minutes), but that is primarily due to their enormous size (50MB+ files, etc).
-With the exception of artificially constructed families of benchmarks, it appears that SAT can be solved in polynomial time "for practical purposes".
+Boolean satisfiability (SAT) is a pivotal problem in Computer Science and has numerous applications in Design Automation that range from microprocessor verification [28] to FPGA layout [22].
+A one-million-dollar prize is offered by the Clay Institute for Mathematical Sciences for a complete truly polynomial-time SAT solver or a proof that such an algorithm does not exist (the P-vs-NP problem).
+Hardly anyone expects that such an algorithm will ever be found.
+Nevertheless, industrial applications motivated intensive research in SAT algorithms that quickly solve instances arising in applications.
+The fundamental framework for state-of-the-art SAT algorithms was laid out in 1960s, but a number of recent improvements in algorithms and implementation techniques [26, 8] have lead to performance breakthroughs.
+A majority of the DIMACS benchmarks [12] published as a challenge in the early 1990s are now solved in seconds on commodity PCs.
+With the exception of several artificially constructed families of benchmarks, it looks like SAT can be solved in polynomial time "for practical purposes".
+Recently posted SAT benchmarks [28] take somewhat longer to solve (minutes), but that is primarily due to their enormous size (many of them require 50MB+ files).
+This only reinforces the apparent polynomial-time solvability of practical SAT instances.